RishikeshBorate/life-skills/TechnicalPaper.md

 - Many users accessing the system simultaneously
 - Expansion in storage capacity requirements
 - Increased number of transactions being processed

+There are two ways of scaling
+- Horizontal Scaling
+- Vertical Scaling

+##Vertical Scaling (Scale Up):

+Vertical scaling involves adding more resources to a single server or instance, typically by upgrading its hardware components.
+This approach focuses on increasing the capacity of an individual server to handle more load.

+###Key characteristics of vertical scaling:

+- Adding Resources: Resources such as CPU, memory, storage, and network bandwidth are increased by upgrading components within the existing server.
+For example, adding more RAM, replacing the CPU with a faster one, or expanding storage capacity.
+- Single Point of Failure: Since all the workload is handled by a single server, there is a higher risk of a single point of failure.
+If the server experiences a hardware failure, it can lead to downtime.
+- Simplicity: Vertical scaling is often simpler to implement because it involves making changes to a single server.
+There is no need to manage and distribute the load across multiple instances.
+- Limited Scalability: There is a limit to how much a single server can be scaled vertically.
+Eventually, hardware constraints may restrict further upgrades.

+##Horizontal Scaling (Scale Out):
+Horizontal scaling involves adding more instances or servers to distribute the workload, rather than upgrading individual components.
+This approach focuses on increasing capacity by distributing the load across multiple machines.

+###Key characteristics of horizontal scaling:

+- Adding Instances: More servers or instances are added to the system to share the workload.
+Each instance is capable of handling a portion of the overall traffic.
+- Improved Redundancy and Availability: Horizontal scaling provides better redundancy and availability since the failure of one instance does not necessarily lead to downtime.
+Traffic can be redirected to healthy instances.
+- Load Balancing: Load balancers are used to distribute incoming requests across multiple instances, ensuring even distribution of the workload.
+- Better Scalability: Horizontal scaling can provide better scalability as new instances can be added as needed, allowing for more flexible capacity expansion (elasticity).
+- Complexity: Managing multiple instances, load balancers, and distributing the workload can introduce increased complexity compared to vertical scaling.

+The choice between vertical and horizontal scaling depends on factors such as the nature of the application, the scalability requirements, budget considerations, and the desired level of redundancy and availability.
+Communication between multiple machines over the network is another very important consideration that we will study more about in the following sections.